thaddavis/crewai_and_agentops_script/video_script/1/8_adding_environment_variables.md

 If you've never used OpenAI's platform, I'd suggest adding the minimum amount allowed as that should be more than enough for what we're doing here

-You can also add more credits later if needed
+You can always add more credits later if needed

 `https://platform.openai.com/api-keys`